AstroLexandre/IsochroneSymplecticIntegrator_QuickExample/README.md

 ## Installation
 Make sure your computer has the `gfortran` compiler installed.
 Then, download this project and run `make` in the directory containing the `Makefile` to compile it.
+Before running the compilation, make sure to create the obj, mod, and out directories if they do not already exist using: `mkdir obj mod out`.

 No additional packages are needed.